mgamio/blog/_posts/2023-02-02-rate-limit.md

 ---
 layout: post
-title:  "Rate Limiting Algorithm"
+title:  "How to implement Rate Limiting"
-description: "Hot to implement a rate limiter in a backend API"
+description: "Hot to implement an API Rate Limiting in a backend API.
+Rate Limiting Algorithms"
 author: moises
 categories: [ algorithms ]
 image: assets/images/rateLimitAlgorithm.jpg
 comments: false
 ---

 A [rate-limiting](https://cloud.google.com/architecture/rate-limiting-strategies-techniques){:target="_blank"} system controls the rate of traffic sent or received on a network interface.
-APIs will use rate-limiting techniques to control how many times application Clients are allowed to call an API endpoint during a given time interval.
+APIs will use rate-limiting techniques to control how many times application Clients are allowed to call an API endpoint during a given time interval - Request Limiting.
 Traffic is allowed up to one specified rate, whereas traffic that exceeds that rate is denied – HTTP code 429.

-## Reasons to implement a rate limit
+## Reasons to implement Rate Limiting

 - Avoid a denial-of-service (DoS) attack.
 So, the first principle here will be Availability for our distributed systems.

 - We must protect database functions that use expensive hardware resources when the API requests arrive concurrently or sequentially without limit.

+- Limiting Concurrent Requests.

 ## Token-bucket algorithm